Lotion for Winter Skin:

 People who are mainly indoors in the winter could go with high-quality lotion.
 These people may only need lotion because using a furnace will take moisture out of the air.
 This can cause our skin to go dry and even become irritated.
 I would recommend getting just a really high-quality lotion with good ingredients.

-High-quality ingredients are what really give lotion their moisturizing power.
+High-quality ingredients are what really give lotion its moisturizing power.
 I highly recommend that you look for the highest quality ingredients that you can find for a lotion.

 These ingredients can be hard to find in some ingredients but they are really worth looking for.
 Keep in mind that a lotion may not have all these ingredients in them.
 However, just a few of these should do wonders for using lotion in the winter.